Piyusinha/WhatsappBasedLogin/README.md

  .message(customMessage)
  .build()
 ```
-Here, whatsappLoginCallback is an interface that you need to define in your app where you would get the success or failure callbacks
+Here, whatsappLoginCallback is an interface that you need to define in your app where you would get the success or failure callbacks</br>

+Note : **Use same _businessnumber_ which you verify on Meta for Developers Portal**

 ### You can trigger the Whatsapp verification flow by calling the following method
 ```kotlin